 Emojis are an integral part of virtual communication used in text messages and comments to express emotions, talk about objects, animals, symbolic representations, and for fun.
-Previously, emojis communication was restricted to smartphones only and the default emojis used on various social platform.
-Fortunately, Mac users can easily and conveniently add emojis, characters, objects and symbols in text chats, documents and any text field they can find in apps and websites.
+Previously, emojis communication was restricted to smartphones only, and the default emojis used on various social platforms.
+Fortunately, Mac users can easily and conveniently add emojis, characters, objects, and symbols in text chats, documents, and any text field they can find in apps and websites.

 How to use emojis and symbols on Mac